johnnyxmas/UseBCC/README.md

 1. Build the project: `npm run build`
 1. Deploy the `build` directory to Netlify
 1. Configure redirects for SPA routing if needed

-### Static Hosting

-1. Use the static adapter: `npm install -D @sveltejs/adapter-static`
-1. Update `svelte.config.js` to use the static adapter
-1. Build and deploy the generated static files

 ## ♿ Accessibility Features